updated 9/30/20 – many additions and clarifications

 Yes, the promise of power and authority over sickness, demons, and spiritual wickedness is there for our taking.
 But there are conditions that we have ignored.

-Before we can put that power and authority into practice, God tests our faith and commitment to His truth Sometimes in small ways, sometimes in big ways.
+Before we can put that power and authority into practice, God tests our faith and commitment to His truth and His seeing.
+Sometimes in small ways, sometimes in big ways.

 We forget that, by Jesus’ example, did His works for the benefit of others.
-His greatest triumph came by what looked as His greatest defeat.
+His greatest triumph came by what looked like His greatest defeat.

 The TRIAL OF FAITH is a most prevalent message in all of scriptures, and ALWAYS precedes works of faith.